zhangxuelincode/Alita/README.md

 **It is important to do the MCP abstraction(tool abstraction) to make the MCP has some level of generalization.**

 A real case is that I just happened to find that there are bugs in the video agent in HistAgent.
 We haven't designed this component when we hand the Video_Frame_Extractor_Tool to the team member who are responsible for the video subagent of Histagent.
-Also, the team member doesn't take a closer look at the code and just connect it to HistAgent.
+Also, the team member doesn't take a closer look at the code and just connects it to HistAgent.
 No wonder the accuracy on history video tasks is so low!

 ![image.png](Figures/video_analysis_bug.png)